 Angered by the government’s dishonest and unfair policies, several Native American groups, including groups of Cheyennes, Arapahos, Comanches and Sioux, fought back.
 As they fought to protect their lands and their tribes’ survival, more than one thousand skirmishes and battles broke out in the West between 1861 and 1891.
 In an attempt to force Native Americans onto the reservations and to end the violence, the U.S. government responded to these hostilities with costly military campaigns.
 Clearly the U.S. government’s Indian policies were in need of a change.

-Find Native American Indian Music in Ritter, OR
+Find Native American Indian Music in Red House, WV

 Native American policy changed drastically after the Civil War.
 Reformers felt that the policy of forcing Native Americans onto reservations was too harsh while industrialists, who were concerned about their land and resources, viewed assimilation, the cultural absorption of the American Indians into “white America ” as the sole long-term method of ensuring Native American survival.
 In 1871 the federal government passed a pivotal law stating that the United States would no longer treat Native American groups as independent nations.